 To date, Acerra is the only New Jersey case to consider psychological parentage in the context of inheritance.
-The New Jersey Legislature recently considered the inheritance rights of non-biological relatives.
-Introduced in May 2018 in both the Assembly and the Senate, bills A3959/S2583 would have amended N.J.S.
+Relatedly, the New Jersey Legislature recently considered the inheritance rights of non-biological relatives.
+Introduced in May 2018 in both the Assembly and the Senate, bill A3959/S2583 would have amended N.J.S.
 3B:5-4.
-The bills proposed that, in the absence of enumerated close family members, and if the decedent had a predeceased spouse or domestic partner, the decedent's estate would pass according to the predeceased spouse or domestic partner's probated will.39 The bills did not move out of committee in either house.
+The bill proposed that, in the absence of enumerated close family members, and if the decedent had a predeceased spouse or domestic partner, the decedent's estate would pass according to the predeceased spouse or domestic partner's probated will.40 The bill did not make it out of committee in either house.

-34 Id.at 6.
+35 Id.at 6.

-$^{^{36}}$ Matter of Estate of Acerra, 2017 WL 6048117 at 7.
+37 Matter of Estate of Acerra, 2017 WL 6048117 at 7.

-39 Courts historically have considered a relationship's substance, and not just its label, in deciding whether a plaintiff may sustain a cause of action under a statute.
+40 Courts historically have considered a relationship's substance, and not just its label, in deciding whether a plaintiff may sustain a cause of action under a statute.
 See Dunphy v.
 Gregor, 261 N.J.
 Super.
 110 (1992) (fianceé of decedent

-Recognition of psychological, or de facto, parents, has increased since Acerra was decided.
-In 2019 the Legislature recognized non-biological parents in amendments to the New Jersey Parentage Act.40 The Act was amended to extend parental rights to individuals and couples who have become parents with assisted reproduction procedures.41
+In 2019 the Legislature recognized non-biological parents in amendments to the New Jersey Parentage Act.41 The Act was amended to extend parental rights to individuals and couples who have become parents with assisted reproduction procedures, by allowing the spouse or partner of a natural or legal parent to seek an expedited judgment of adoption.42 However, the Act has yet to recognize de facto parents.43